shubham-gaur-x/SeattleHackathon/README.md

 ---

 ## Project Overview
-This project focuses on applying machine learning models to analyze and predict outcomes based on data collected for the hackathon.
-The main goal is to leverage data-driven insights to address a real-world challenge.
-(Provide a brief description of the challenge solved during the hackathon.)
+The "Needle in a Hack Stack" hackathon focused on leveraging Seattle's open data to identify actionable strategies for reducing building-related GHG emissions.
+The hackathon aligns with the City of Seattle's Building Emissions Performance Standard (BEPS) policy, aimed at reducing emissions from large buildings by 27% by 2050.

+Participants were encouraged to:
+- Analyze the Building Energy Benchmarking Open Data.
+- Incorporate equity analysis using the Seattle Race and Social Equity Index.
+- Develop solutions that address sustainability and equity challenges.

 ---

 ## Objective
-The primary objective of this project is to (add your objective, e.g., predict trends, classify data, etc.).
-By implementing robust data preprocessing and applying advanced machine learning models, the project aims to achieve high performance and meaningful results.
+The primary objective of this project is to harness public data to propose solutions for improving energy efficiency in Seattle's buildings.
+By integrating data analytics and machine learning, the project aims to:
+- Identify trends in energy usage.
+- Suggest actionable steps for reducing emissions.
+- Ensure equitable outcomes for all communities.

 ---